sensu/sensu-docs-legacy/source/docs/0.20/enterprise-dashboard-overview.md

 What will be covered in this documentation:

 - Configuration of the Sensu Enterprise Dashboard
+- How to enable Role-Based Access Controls
+- Configuration of Audit Logging
 - How to use the global search features (Collections)